Multi-Family Roofing Repair & Installation

 Shingle roofs are reinforced with organic or fiberglass materials.
 Although asphalt shingles reinforced with organic felts have been around much longer, fiberglass-reinforced products now dominate the industry.

-Tile, whether clay or concrete, is a durable roofing material.
+Tile roofing is a durable roofing material.
 Mission and Spanish-style round-topped tiles are used widely in the Southwest and Florida.
 Flat styles are also available to create French and English looks.
 Tile comes in a variety of colors and finishes and, when compared to other roofing materials, tile is quite heavy.
 If you are replacing another type of roof system with tile, you will need to verify that the structure can support the load.

 These shingles own an overwhelming share of the Valley’s steep-slope roofing market and can be reinforced with organic or fiberglass materials.
 Although asphalt shingles reinforced with organic felts have been around much longer, fiberglass-reinforced products now dominate the market.